Epstein accuser sues Ghislaine Maxwell, says she made rape possible

 Breaking News Emails

-A new front in the Jeffrey Epstein case opened Wednesday morning, as Epstein accuser Jennifer Araoz filed a lawsuit against his estate, his longtime associate Ghislaine Maxwell and three unnamed female household staff.
+A new front in the Jeffrey Epstein case opened Wednesday morning, as his accuser Jennifer Araoz filed a lawsuit against his estate, his longtime associate Ghislaine Maxwell and three unnamed female household staff members.

 New accuser comes forward with allegations against Jeffrey EpsteinJuly 10, 201902:58